viniciuskloppel/kite/README.md

 );
 ```

-Or if you like abbrieviations:
+Or if you like abbreviations:

 ```typescript
 const transactionLink = connection.getExplorerLink(